 UC Policy on Vaccination Programs

-On August 30, 2022, the University of California issued the UC Policy on Vaccination Programs which states all covered students, faculty, other academic appointees and staff are required to get vaccinated against influenza or opt out using a form supplied by their UC location after receiving information about flu vaccine.
-The deadline for receiving a vaccination or opting out through Health-E-Messaging is December 1, 2022.
+According to the “Seasonal Influenza Vaccination Program” attachment within the UC Policy on Vaccination Programsall covered students, faculty, other academic appointees and staff are required to get vaccinated against influenza or opt out using a form supplied by their location after receiving information about flu vaccine by December 1, 2023.
+Please note that Nov.
+1 is the deadline for UC Davis Health employees.

 UC Davis Health Employees